ultrafast

 Fragrance spectroscopy

-A recent collaboration returned to thermal lens spectroscopy for analyzing fragrance mixtures (Goswami et al. 2025).
-Femtosecond thermal lensing provides component-level information that bulk spectroscopic methods miss, enabling non-destructive quality assessment of perfume blends.
+A recent collaboration took femtosecond thermal lens spectroscopy to fragrance mixtures (Goswami et al. 2025).
+Component-level signals survive the averaging that bulk spectroscopy washes out, so quality assessment of a blended perfume becomes non-destructive.

 References